Careers

 • Virtual production systems

-• Experience in managing and developing a team of Technical Directors, Managers and Technicians
+• Mentor and support Technical Directors, Managers and Technicians across the national team.

 At KOJO, our dream is to be one of the world's great creative studios, captivating audiences with creativity that influences, entertains and inspires.
 We live for the moment when the story completely consumes you, and thrive at the intersection of strategy, creativity, and technology.